NatroxMC/Configuration/.github/README.md

 Coming soon.

+# Advantages and Disadvantages

+Coming soon.

+## Advantages

+- Coming soon
+- Coming soon

+## Disadvantages

+- Coming soon
+- Coming soon

-# How to Use
+# Usage
-The following explains in detail how to use Configuration and what it does.
+The following explains in detail how to use Common and what it does.

 # Add to your project
 - Gradle: (Not yet available)